mursideyarkin/dynamic_product_pricing/README.md

 ## Project purpose:
-Creating a decision support system for the price strategy with the AB testing.
+Creating a decision support system for the price strategy with the hypothesis testing.

 ## Project details: